How can you contribute?

 How to register a dataset on the catalogue?

-The best way is to directly propose a dataset and start the process of registering it (such as by fully describing the dataset).
+The best way is to directly propose a dataset and start the process of registering it (such as by fully describing the dataset):

 - Fork the catalogue repo and mock up a new dataset in the

 - We will review your request and coordinate with you as appropriate (such as if we need more info) or help further flush out the metadata so that the dataset is well defined before it is published.
+We may work with you to propose more detailed documentation based on the maturity level, such as (see below).

 When we are ready, we will either merge your PR and thus register your dataset or reject the dataset if it is not appropriate.

-Request that we add a new dataset:
+Option 2: Request that we consider a dataset

 You could also just give us a ping to let us know that a good dataset exists and we can review and register it when we get a chance.